 Sedum rupestre is beautiful, bright green foliage will quickly fill the spring planted hanging basket.
 All ground cover sedums grow happily in hanging baskets, both indoors and outside.
 While they might die back in winter, they will return in spring as they are perennial plants.
 Starting from seeds is less expensive.

 Has smaller leaves than standard Pothos Plants.
 They are also unique in coloring because they are white & green rather than being completely green, like Devil’s Ivy.
-The grow rather slowly, but they look beautiful in a hanging planter and they another slower growing variety.
+They grow rather slowly, but they look beautiful in a hanging planter.
 They are extremely versatile, love humidity, and require no special care; Pothos plants tolerate low light, but grow well in all types, and prefer moist soil.

 Indoor Hanging Plant Care Tips